timothymasso/timothymasso.github.io/_dataprojects/internetgeo.md

 ## Kepler Experiments
 I also imported the dataset into **Kepler.gl**, a browser-based visualization tool.
 It allowed me to connect accident sites and airports with arcs and overlay heat grids showing where serious incidents occurred most frequently.
-These visualizations made it easy to see patterns — most events happen near airports or along high-traffic routes.
+These visualizations made it easy to see patterns, most events happen near airports or along high-traffic routes.

 ## What the Data Shows